djalbat/necessary/README.md

 Note that none of these functions take or pass on a `thisArg` argument when they might otherwise have done.
 Use `bind()`.

-* The functions `first()` through to `penultimate()` return the requisite element of the array argument, if passed an array of at least the required length.
+* The functions `first()` through to `last()` return the requisite element of the array argument, if passed an array of at least the required length.
 If the array is not long enough they return `undefined`.
 The `tail()` function returns all but the first element of the array argument.

 * The `clear()` function removes all the elements in the array argument and returns them as a fresh array: